OanaGaskey/Traffic-Sign-Classifier/README.md

 Now that the data and labels are processed, it is time to design the CNN.
 One way would be to start from scratch and add layers as the experimentation goes, but this is time consuming and does not take advantage of the already existing research in the field.

 One particular architecture is well suited for the traffic sign classification task.
-This is [LeNet by Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) that was developed in 1998 for letters and digits recognition.
+This is [LeNet by Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) that was developed in 1998 for letter and digit recognition.

 ![LeNet](images/LeNet.JPG)

-LeNet is using a deep neural network to embed two convolution layers using 5x5 kernel patches to look for destinct features in the image.
+LeNet uses a deep neural network to embed two convolution layers using 5x5 kernel patches to look for destinct features in the image.
 The subsampling layers can be implemented as max pooling layers and their role is to only keep the highest detected features for further classification.
 The fully connected layers are standard and are trained to classify the image considering the 10 final outputs.

 I am using LeNet as a starting point and working from here to define my own architecture, suitable for the traffic sign classifier.